registry-labs/docs/the_registry_docs/docs/paystring/payid-discovery.md

   identified by a PayID URI.

-  When successful, PayID Discovery always yields a PayID URL, which is a URI as defined by [RFC3986][] using the 'https' scheme defined in section 2.7.2 [RFC7230][].
+  When successful, PayID Discovery always yields a PayID URL, which is a URI as defined byusing the 'https' scheme defined in section 2.7.2 .
 A PayID URL can be used for any purposes outside the scope of this document.

   PayID Discovery is performed using one of two modes: "interactive" or